meirinberg/PenPlotter/README.md

 5. Must be safe (generally no lasers, fire, or hazarderous systems)

 ## Proposal
+Our device consists of a solenoid that moves linearly along a long arm.
+It uses polar coordinates to operate.
+This system had critical design features to minimize the negative effects of the pen-actuator payload.
+Our “theta” motor’s mount is bulky, a lead screw-arm with an additional support rod, and a wheel for the end of the arm to reduce downward weight.
+This arm is mounted to one corner of the drawing canvas, and rotates angularly at its base to sweep angularly across the page.
+For our radial axis, we use a stepper motor connected to a lead screw to move the pen actuator forward and backward.
+The pen actuator is made of a solenoid.

 Our term project combines two operating modes, “Free Draw” and “File Draw”.